 6.2.1.3.x.1 Definition

-The UtilityFunction <<dataType>> represents a utility function.
+The UtilityFunction <<IOC>> represents a utility function instance.

 This representation includes attributes to support a utility function, result, and/or error information.
-The function is a series of arguments and operations defined as ordered lists.
+The function is a series of input arguments and operations defined as ordered lists.

-An optional attribute functionDefinition is also included to support vendor defined formats.
+The attribute functionDefinitionInput allows the consumer to select the utility function to be used (e.g. function name, function definition) as supported by the vendor.
+The semantics of functionDefinition are vendor defined.

+The attributes argumentName and argumentWeight can be used by the consumer to indicate relative weights of specified arguments to be used in the utility function calculation.

+The attribute function is used by the producer to provide the definition of the utility function based on the inputs.
+E.g. the function defined/selected by consumer.

+The attribute error is used by the producer to indicate error(s) with the definition of the utility function.
+E.g. invalid specification in the functionDefinitionInput.

 6.2.1.3.x.2 Attributes

 UtilityFunction includes the following attributes: